A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Main results

 A particularly interesting consequence of the Collatz-Wielandt formula \eqref{finalCW} is that every positive $(\bsig,\bp)$-eigenvector of $T$ must correspond to the maximal eigenvalue $r^{(\bsig,\bp)}(T)$.
-Such formula is proved in Theorem 2.3 \cite{Yang1} and Theorem 1 \cite{us} for the cases $d=1$ and $d=m$ respectively.
+Such formula is proved in \cite[Theorem 2.3]{Yang1} and \cite[Theorem 1]{us} for the cases $d=1$ and $d=m$, respectively.
 Both assume that $T$ has a positive $(\bsig,\bp)$-eigenvector and either $p_1\geq m$ if $d=1$, or $(m-1)p_j \leq p_k(p_j-1)$ for some $j\in[d]$ and all $k\in[m]\setminus\{j\}$, if $d=m$.
-In the case $d=2$, a similar formula is proved in Theorem 4.6 \cite{Yang2} under the assumption that $T$ is $\bsig$-strongly irreducible and $p_1=p_2=m$.
+In the case $d=2$, a similar formula is proved in \cite[Theorem 4.6]{Yang2} under the assumption that $T$ is $\bsig$-strongly irreducible and $p_1=p_2=m$.
 It is not difficult to see that that all the above conditions on $p_1,\ldots,p_d$ imply $\rho(A)<1$ except when $p_1=\ldots=p_d=m$, in which case $\rho(A)=1$ (see Figure \ref{figurecond}).
 Hence, the assumption in Theorem \ref{PFtheory} is generally less restrictive than any known counterpart.

 To our knowledge, \eqref{stricteval} of Theorem \ref{PFtheory} and the characterizations of the spectral radius in \eqref{Gelf} have not been proved before, besides the particular cases $d=1$ and $p_1=m$.
 In fact, the only result comparable with point \eqref{stricteval} we are aware of is Theorem 2.4 in \cite{Yang1}, where it is proved that if all the entries of $T$ are strictly positive, $d=1$ and $p_1=m$, then $r^{(\bsig,\bp)}(T)$ is geometrically simple, i.e. for every $(\bsig,\bp)$-eigenvalue $\lambda$ of $T$ with $\lambda \neq r^{(\bsig,\bp)}(T)$ it holds $|\lambda| <r^{(\bsig,\bp)}(T)$.
-As for the characterization in \eqref{Gelf}, we are only aware of a brief discussion involving the Gelfand formula in Section 2 \cite{NLA:NLA1902}.
+As for the characterization in \eqref{Gelf}, we are only aware of a brief discussion involving the Gelfand formula in \cite[Section 2]{NLA:NLA1902}.

-Finally, \eqref{irrres} of Theorem \ref{PFtheory} is a well known result for the cases $d=1,2,m$, see e.g. Theorem 1.4 \cite{Chang} and Theorem 14 \cite{us}.
+Finally, \eqref{irrres} of Theorem \ref{PFtheory} is a well known result for the cases $d=1$, $d=2$ and $d=m$, see e.g. \cite[Theorem 1.4]{Chang} and \cite[Theorem 14]{us}.
 Indeed, this result follows from the fact that every nonnegative $(\bsig,\bp)$-eigenvector of $T$ has positive entries and its proof holds regardless of the choice of $p_1,\ldots,p_d\in(1,\infty)$.